angelicagardner/resume/README.md

 # Resumé

-This is a simple resumé webpage powered by Jekyll + GitHub Pages.

-My resumé is achievement-based and outlines a summary of my work experience, relevant skills, and basic information about education.
+Outlines a summary of my work experience, technical skills and basic information about education.

-For my CV, please see: [https://angelicagardner.github.io/](https://angelicagardner.github.io/)
+For my CV, please see: [https://angelicagardner.github.io/](https://angelicagardner.github.io/).
+It contains a complete educational background and detailed description about other achievements.

+## Tech

+A simple resumé webpage powered by Jekyll + GitHub Pages.

 ## License